-Students on the aircraft maintenance programme of the NCO Course at the Air Force Academy are trained to do maintenance work on fighters or helicopters, i.e. for assistant mechanic duties.
-Assistant mechanics participate in real fighter and helicopter maintenance work in airbases.
+Students on the NCO Aircraft Maintenance Programme at the Air Force Academy are trained to do maintenance work on fighters, transport aircraft or helicopters, i.e. for assistant mechanics duties.
+Assistant mechanics participate in real fixed and rotary wing aircraft maintenance tasks performed on FDF and Border Guard aircraft.
 After successfully completing military service you can apply for a job as an NCO in aircraft maintenance or apply to study at the Military Academy to become an officer in the field of aircraft maintenance.